What hiring managers actually look for

 Skills

-Education
+Education and Certifications

 Key skills to include

-Resume summary examples you can steal
+Summary examples you can steal

-Use one as a starting point, then swap in your own technologies, numbers, and achievements.
+Use one as a starting point, then swap in your own systems, numbers, and achievements.
+The examples below are illustrative.

 "Administrative assistant transitioning to hotel front desk operations.
 3 years of experience managing multi-line phones, scheduling, and client-facing communication in a corporate office."